ali80da/Just.NET/README.md

 _

-# Active community and open-source
+# Active  Community And Open-Source
 ##### .NET is open source and under the .NET Foundation.
 The .NET Foundation is an independent organization to foster open development and collaboration around the .NET ecosystem.

 ###### Because .NET is open source, you can join the thousands of developers and companies already contributing to the .NET platform.